Lamborghini V12

 The Lamborghini V12 refers to the flagship V12 engine used by Lamborghini.
-Lamborghini has had two generations of V12 engines through their history, both of which were developed in-house.
+Lamborghini has had three generations of V12 engines through their history, all of which were developed in-house.
 The first-generation Lamborghini V12 was a sixty degree (60°) V12 petrol engine designed by Lamborghini, and was the first internal combustion engine ever produced by the firm.

 It entered production in 1963 as a 3.5 litre displacing 3465 cc fitted on Lamborghini's first car, the Lamborghini 350GT.
 The engine remained in use for almost fifty years; the final version of 6.5 litre displacement was installed in the Lamborghini Murciélago.
 Lamborghini discontinued their first-generation V12 after the Murcielago, opting for a brand-new V12 that first saw use on the Lamborghini Aventador.